TritonVM/tasm-lib/README.md

 Please place code in the appropriate directories, or create them if non-existent.

+## Conventions
+### U64
+A `u64` type is stored on the stack as two `u32` elements that Triton VM provides native support for.
+A `u64` is stored with the least significant part on top of the stack and the most significant part below it.
+So if the least significant part is `st0`, then the most significant part is stored in `st1`.

+### Authentication Paths from Secret In
+1st element is a length indicator that specifies the authentication path length in number of digests.
+The length indicator must be a valid `u32`.
+Then follows the digests.
+The digests are ordered as: `[digest_0_element_4,digest_0_element_3, digest_0_element_2, digest_0_element_1, digest_0_element_0, digest_1_element_4, digest_1_element_3 ... ]`.

+If the length of the authentication path is not needed for the algorithem, i.e. its clear from the context, then the length indicator can be dropped to save a few cycles in the runtime.

+## Runtimes

 The lists below keep track of improvements to individual algorithms.
 If the cycle count changes because Triton VM is updated, or you find a better way of solving a problem, then add a new line to the appropriate table, add a comment